-D. Anticipated Impact on the Local School District and Community
+Anticipated Impact on the Local School District and Community

 Bonneville School District No. 93 has been experiencing steady growth since 1997.
-Two charter schools have opened ever the past six years prior to Monticello opening, which serveingd the District No. 93 attendance area with a total of 665 students enrolled in the charter schools as of the 2008/2009 school year.
+Two charter schools have opened over the past six years serving the District No. 93 attendance area with a total of 665 students enrolled in the charter schools as of the 2008/2009 school year.
 Even with these students not attending District No. 93 schools, the district passed a \$25 million bond for new school construction and improvement to accommodate the area's growth.
-The addition of Monticello Montessori to the attendance area will provided another school to serve thise growing need.
+The addition of Monticello Montessori to the attendance area will provide another school to serve this growing need.

 There is an interest in the Montessori approach to learning in Bonneville County and the surrounding area.
-In Bonneville County and Jefferson County alone there are three-two private Montessori schools.
-These schools do a wonderful job; however the tuition fees make access to this type of education prohibitive, especially for the children who are most in need. of it.
+In Bonneville County and Jefferson County alone there are three private Montessori schools.
+These schools do a wonderful job; however the tuition fees make access to this type of education prohibitive, especially for the children who are most in need of it.
 Monticello will provide a high-quality Montessori education to any child regardless of the family's financial situation.